spencersween/bt_het/README.md

-# Heterogeneous Bradley-Terry Models with Torch
+# Heterogeneity Enriched Bradley Terry Model: An Application to Chatbot Arena Rankings

 This package implements heterogeneous Bradley-Terry models using neural networks for preference learning, with support for cross-fitting and influence function estimation.
+The methodology is applied to ranking chatbot models from Chatbot Arena data.

 ## Overview